thepwrtank18/spdl/README.md

 ## Downloading specific episodes
 You can delete lines of the batch.txt file to only download the episodes/seasons you want, then run the same command again.

+# who cares
+This is for educational purposes only.
+All data on this repository is publicly available, directly from their sources.